 Traditional supply chains utilize top-down management and communication for merchants and vendors alike.
-Distributors looking to grow their product lines tend to focus on the reconciliation, monitoring, and reporting of defects, delays, or other types of disruptions early on in the supply chain cycle.
+Distributors looking to grow their product lines tend to focus on reconciliation, monitoring, and reporting defects, delays, or other types of disruptions early on in the supply chain cycle.

 Monitoring tools, modern ERPs, and other digital solutions help companies make better proactive decisions that increase efficiency, remove waste, and keep operations running smoothly.